sahilrajput03/sahilrajput03/qutebrowser.md

 - ctrl-h to go to default_page(say home page)
 - ga in normal mode opens a new tab
 - You get a list of shortcuts via g and y (you need to wait for 2 seconds)
-- o in normal mode will open `:open` in command mode
 - ga to open new tab
 - Alt+1,2.., to open tab 1, 2,.. and so on..
 - ctrl+g g in normal mode will open shortcuts